kopboy007/First-Python-and-GitHub-Exercise/README.md

-# Anfield-Road
+# Bart: First Python Project
-A project about Liverpool FC's home ground
+A project about using Python and the GitHub environment.
-Happy trails Hans.